joewalp/Jugglebot/environments/README.md

 https://github.com/dorssel/usbipd-win/blob/v4.3.0/README.md

-Briefly, the process on Windows 11 goes like this:
+The process on Windows 11 goes like this:

 1. Within PowerShell, use winget to install the usbipd tool.